-In 2005 the advising duties were divided systematically among tenure-track faculty.
+Divide advising duties systematically among tenure-track faculty.
 A training/monitoring process will require the continuing attention of the Director of Advising.
 The faculty advising booklet should include all pertinent policies, "road maps," and directions, and be distributed to new (and continuing) faculty.
 Faculty orientation meetings on advising should be held bi-annually, including career advising for students.